-This fast-growing houseplant can reach up to four feet in height and is a perfect indoor plant for those looking for a low-maintenance option.
+This fast-growing houseplant can reach up to four feet in height and is perfect for those looking for a low-maintenance option.

-The snake plant is known for its decorative appearance and its ability to thrive in both bright and low light conditions, making it a versatile option for any home.
+The snake plant is known for its decorative appearance and ability to thrive in bright and low light conditions, making it a versatile option for any home.

 How to care for a snake plant

-- Snake plants love to be ignored a little bit; that’s what makes them so easy to grow!
+- Snake plants love to be ignored a little bit; that makes them so easy to grow!

 - Allow your snake plant to become dry between waterings.
 (I water mine every two weeks).
 The worst thing you can do is overwater.
 Root rot is the most common problem when caring for snake plants.

 - Snake plants like indirect sunlight but will tolerate low light conditions.